 Employees’ Provident Fund (EPF) is an investment fund which is built over the long-term on the contributions by the employee, employer and the government, in some of the cases.
+It is the social security program managed by government to provide a safety net to people on their retirement.
 The amount invested over the years, along with specified interest, is paid out to an employee on retirement.
-Provident fund is the social security program managed by government to provide a safety net to people on their retirement.
+However, there are various EPF withdrawal rules that one needs to adhere to in order to make withdrawals from the PF account.

 There are certain rules and regulations involved in the withdrawal of the EPF corpus.

 EPF in India is administered by a statutory body called the Employees’ Provident Fund Organisation (EPFO).
 12 % of the salary (basic + dearness allowance) is contributed by the employee towards the Employees’ Provident Fund.
 Equal contribution is made by the employer as well.
 However, it’s important to note that only 3.67% of employer’s contribution goes towards Employees’ Provident Fund (EPF) account and rest 8.33% gets deposited in the Employees’ Pension Scheme (EPS).T